Implement circuit breaker opening at current zero crossing

 When the Breaker block is set in internal control mode, the switching times are specified in the dialog box of the block.

 When the breaker is closed, it is represented by a resistance Ron.
-The Ron value can be set as small as necessary in order to be negligible compared with external components (a typical value is 10 mohms).
+To be negligible compared to external components, you can set the Ron value as small as necessary.
+A typical value is 10 milliohms.
 When the breaker is open, it has an infinite resistance.

 The arc extinction process is simulated by opening the breaker device when its current passes through 0 at the first current zero crossing following the transition of the Simulink control input from 1 to 0.